 The program also provides teaching and training for patients with end stage renal disease, and their families, to support independent or assisted self-care and treatment at home.
 Patients are assessed every six to nine weeks by an interprofessional health care team.
 Assessments, which include blood work, nutrition, physical and emotional well-being and treatment prescription, are reviewed and adjusted in collaboration with the team and patient.

-Recently, a Home Dialysis Transition Unit was added to the program, which provides additional support to patients and families who face challenges with the transition to home dialysis, but who wish to remain independent.
-Some challenges may include machine related issues, vascular challenges and emotion burden.
+We also offer a Home Dialysis Transition Unit was added to the program, which provides additional support to patients and families who face challenges with the transition to home dialysis, but who wish to remain independent.
+Some challenges may include machine related issues, vascular challenges and emotional support/respite.

 The Scarborough Regional Nephrology Program also supports PD in partnering with nursing homes.
 Nursing home staff are trained to support the care and delivery of PD, and the program provides ongoing support and guidance.